jstubbins98-netize/inteiliDOS/README.md

 Contributions are welcome.
 The best places to start:

 1. **ATA disk I/O** — PIO-mode read/write to an IDE hard disk (detection already works; disk I/O is the next step).
-Enables real file persistence for IEdit and BASIC SAVE/LOAD.
+Enables real file persistence for IEdit, InteiliSheets, and BASIC SAVE/LOAD.
-2. **PC speaker / BEEP** — port 0x61 + PIT channel 2.
-The `BEEP` statement in InteiliBASIC is currently a no-op.
+2. **InteiliBASIC BEEP statement** — wire `speaker_beep(freq_hz, duration_ms)` (already in `timer.h` and used by InteiliTalk) into the `BEEP` statement in `shell/basic.c`, which is currently a no-op.
 3. **More BASIC statements** — `SCREEN`, `COLOR`, `LOCATE`, `LINE INPUT`, `OPEN`/`CLOSE` (once disk is available).
 4. **NLP expansion** — add more plain-English phrases to the translator table in `commands.c`.
 5. **New shell commands** — add a handler function in `commands.c` and wire it into the dispatch table.
-The `CDROM` command is a good example to follow.
+The `CDROM` command is a good example to follow; remember to also add `quit` detection if your command has an interactive loop.
 6. **Multitasking scheduler** — a simple round-robin task switcher using the PIT tick would make a great next kernel feature.
 7. **Network stack** — a minimal UDP/IP stack on top of an RTL8139 or NE2000 driver.
 8. **OHCI/EHCI USB support** — extend `kernel/usb.c` to support non-UHCI host controllers (prog_if `0x10`/`0x20`).
 See §4.7 of for_developers.md.